The North East in the 21st Century

 2004 – North East says ‘No’ to devolution

-A referendum vote on whether or not an elected regional assembly should be established for North East England resulted in an emphatic ‘No’ vote.
+A referendum on whether or not an elected regional assembly should be established for North East England resulted in an emphatic ‘No’ vote.
 The vote included all the local council areas from Redcar and Cleveland to Berwick upon Tweed.
 Of these Darlington was the least in favour where only 14.8% of voters said ‘Yes’.
 Derwentside (in north west Durham) and Durham City had the most ‘Yes’ votes but still with only 42.4% and 40.6% respectively voting in favour.
 Durham-born political adviser, Dominic Cummings has been a key figure in the North East Says No (NESNO) campaign against the regional assembly.

 2005 – Britain’s best park

 Saltwell Park in Gateshead is awarded the accolade of Britain’s best park.